 - Onward travel within the EU for four months after the date of issue

-- Re-entry to GB for four months after the date of issue
+- Re-entry to GB for four months after the date of issue.

-You’ll need tapeworm treatment if you’re travelling to Finland, Republic of Ireland, Northern Ireland, Norway or Malta.
-This will need to be administered by a vet one to five days before arriving in any of these countries.
+Tapeworm treatment will be required between one and five days before arriving to Finland, Republic of Ireland, Northern Ireland, Norway or Malta.
+This will need to be administered by a vet prior to every journey.

 New requirements for NI-based dog owners travelling from NI to GB or EU